 Technology and Tools

-Solsten’s technology stack revolves around an AI-powered in-game adaptive assessment, player clustering, and predictive analytics.
+Solsten Enterprise features advanced AI-powered in-game adaptive assessment, player clustering, and predictive analytics.
 Solsten highlights the robustness and scalability of the machine learning models, which continuously learn and improve over time.
 Solsten also provides APIs and integration options for game developers to leverage insights directly within their games.
 This unlocks vast segmentation opportunities.
 For example, developers can see detailed psychological and motivational data on their highest LTV audience, which can then be used to market to likeminded individuals.

 Quantic Foundry uses an online survey platform for data collection and statistical analysis tools like factor analysis for model development.
 However, they do not feature data reporting and integration capabilities.